When Social Networks Become Predictive Systems

 At the group level, influence becomes environmental.

 If the surrounding environment shifts, even subtly, perception can shift with it.
 This does not require coercion.
-TikTok trends like unboxing Labubu and claiming a StanleyQuencher mirror the frenzy of earlier products like Furby or Ugg boots.

 To catch our attention, and convert purchase intention, it requires: